-Just beyond, you will see a brown wand below to the left.
-Turn left, leaving the road, and continue along a path built into the side of the hill, marked with the white blazes of the Appalachian Trail (A.T.), that leads downhill.
+From the parking area, walk back (southwest) along Route 301 for about 500 feet.
+When the guardrail on the left side of the road ends, turn left and follow a footpath, marked with the white blazes of the Appalachian Trail (A.T.), that leads downhill.
 The trail bears right and continues on a path built into the side of a hill.
 This was the route of a narrow-gauge railroad, built in 1873 to transport iron ore from mines in the area to Dump Hill, at the intersection of Philipstown Turnpike and Dennytown Road (from where it was transported to the foundry in Cold Spring by horse-drawn wagons).
-Below, to the left, is a wetland traversed by Canopus Creek.
+Below, on the left, is Canopus Creek, which soon widens into a large wetland.

-In another quarter of a mile, the A.T. crosses the blue-blazed Three Lakes Trail (the junction is marked by a cairn).
+In another quarter mile, the A.T. crosses the blue-blazed Three Lakes Trail (the junction is marked by a cairn).
 Continue ahead on the A.T., which descends, first moderately, then more steeply.
-At the base of the descent, the A.T. passes a wetland to the right, then ascends to the right of a cliff, reaching a ridge covered with mountain laurel.
+At the base of the descent, the A.T. passes a wetland on the right and ascends to the right of a cliff, reaching a ridge covered with mountain laurel.

-After a short descent, the trail proceeds through a level area overgrown with barberry thickets, then bears right to skirt a wetland.
-At the end of the ridge, the A.T. descends a rocky slope covered with pine needles.
+After descending slightly along a rocky ledge, it continues along the ridge, passing through an area with many young pines and hemlocks.
+At the end of the ridge, the A.T. steeply descends a rocky slope covered with pine needles.
 This section of the trail can be very slippery, so be sure to exercise caution.
-A short distance beyond, the trail follows stepping stones over the outlet of a wetland to the right of the trail, with a beautiful waterfall immediately downstream.
+A short distance beyond, the trail follows stepping stones over the outlet of a beaver pond to the right of the trail, with a beautiful waterfall immediately downstream.

 At the end of the ravine, the rocky Bell Hollow Road begins to the right.
-Continue ahead along Sunk Mine Road, which bears left and begins to climb.
-Just beyond the highest point on Sunk Mine Road, turn left onto an unmarked woods road that leads into Clear Lake Scout Reservation, and follow that road past a sign which shows the trails in the reservation that are open to the public.
+Continue ahead along Sunken Mine Road, which bears left and begins to climb.
+Just beyond the highest point on Sunken Mine Road, turn left onto an unmarked woods road that leads into Clear Lake Scout Reservation, and follow that road past a sign which shows the trails in the reservation that are open to the public.

-At the crest of the rise, with several camp buildings visible below to the right, you'll see three blue blazes on a tree to the left.
+At the crest of the rise, with several camp buildings visible below on the right, you'll see three blue blazes on a tree to the left.
 These blazes mark the start of the Blue Trail.
 Turn left onto the Blue Trail, which climbs to the crest of the ridge.
 As of this writing, the blazing of this trail is rather sparse, but if you continue along the ridge, you should be able to locate the blazes.

 After a relatively level stretch, the Blue Trail climbs steeply to reach a narrow south-facing viewpoint.
 It continues along the ridge, with views through the trees on both sides of the trail (the views are broader when there are no leaves on the trees).
 The trail descends a little, then climbs briefly.
 At the top of the climb, there are unobstructed views of Clear Lake from open rocks to the right of the trail.
 A little further along, Oscawana Lake can be seen in the distance to the south.